-- Start early.
-OK, it might be too late for this one (but hey, you’ll know for next year ;)) Seriously though, camp slots fill up fast, so you should start thinking about your family’s summer plan in the winter, obtain information on camps and dates so you can start narrowing down options.
-Ideally, you should try to register your child by early spring (yep, that’s now!)
+OK, it might be too late for this one (but hey, you’ll know for next year ;)) Seriously though, camp slots fill up fast, so you should start thinking about your family’s summer plan in the winter.
+Start by obtaining information on camps and dates so you can start narrowing down options.
+Ideally, you should try to register your child by early spring.
+Yep, that’s now!

 By now, you’re probably wondering: